Robert Hoernschemeyer: Detroit Lions

 When the AAFC folded, Hoernschemeyer was selected by the Detroit Lions in a special draft of AAFC talent conducted in June 1950.
 In his first NFL season, he led the Lions with 471 rushing yards on 84 carries, and his average of 5.6 yards per carry was the third highest in the NFL.
 On Thanksgiving Day 1950, he set two Detroit club records, rushing for 198 yards and a 96-yard touchdown run against the New York Yankees.
 His 96-yard run remains tied for the sixth longest in NFL history.

 He led the Lions in rushing again in 1951 with 678 yards (fourth most in the NFL) on 132 carries.
 He helped lead the 1951 Lions to a 7–4–1 record and second place in the NFL National Division.
 For the second year in a row, his biggest play occurred on Thanksgiving Day, this time an 85-yard run against the Green Bay Packers that proved to be the longest run of the year in the NFL.
 After the 1951 season, he was selected to play in the 1952 Pro Bowl.

 In his third NFL season, he helped the 1952 Detroit Lions win the NFL championship.
 For the third consecutive season, he led the team in rushing yards (457).
 In the post-season, he rushed 18 times for 76 yards and a touchdown.
 After the 1952 season, Hoernschemeyer was selected as second-team All-Pro by both the Associated Press and United Press.
 He was also selected to play in the 1953 Pro Bowl.

 In 1953, he led the Lions in rushing (482 yards) for the fourth consecutive year, helping the Lions win their second consecutive NFL championship.
 He was selected by the United Press as a second-team All-Pro player in 1953.

 Hoernschemeyer remained with the Lions during the 1954 and 1955 seasons, but his production declined to 242 rushing yards in 1954 and 109 rushing yards in 1955.
 He suffered a shoulder separation against the Pittsburgh Steelers on November 13, 1955, ending his NFL career at age 30.

+When he retired in 1955, he ranked 7th in yards from scrimmage (5,687) in NFL history.